Example-Based Framework for Perceptually Guided Audio Texture Generation: Proposed Framework

 \IncMargin{1.5em} \SetAlgoNoLine

 \DecMargin{1.5em}

 To generate our prototypes, we adapt a technique from computer vision for generating Eigenfaces.
-We stack all $\mathit{w}$ embeddings for the synthetic Gaver samples in a semantic cluster together as columns of a matrix and perform singular value decomposition and select the component associated with the maximum singular value to construct the prototype.
-The intuition behind doing this is that after decomposition the component with the highest singular value has the most common prominent feature amongst all the samples being analyzed, i.e. the semantic attribute being modelled.
-Constructing an ``average'' prototype this way is more robust to outliers or artificial synthesis artefacts.
-The direction vector for edits is the difference between the $\mathit{w}$ embeddings of the two prototypes as shown in Algorithm~\ref{alg:get_direction}.
-This direction vector can be used to continuously and sequentially edit the semantic attribute of any randomly generated sample.
+First, we shift or center the inverted $\mathbf{w}$ embeddings of the synthetic samples by subtracting the center of mass of the $\mathcal{W}$ space, namely $\mathbf{w\_avg}$, from them. $\mathbf{w\_avg}$ is the the mean $\mathbf{w}$ vector encoded from our training set.
+These mean-subtracted $\mathbf{w}$ embeddings record how each synthetic sample differs or varies w.r.t the mean sample in the $\mathcal{W}$ space.
+Next, we stack all the mean-subtracted $\mathbf{w}$ embeddings for the synthetic samples in a semantic cluster together as columns of a matrix.
+We perform singular value decomposition on this matrix and select the component associated with the maximum singular value to construct the prototype.
+The intuition behind doing this is that after decomposition, the component with the highest singular value has the most common prominent feature amongst all the samples being analyzed, i.e., the semantic attribute being modeled.
+Furthermore, by modeling the mean-subtracted $\mathbf{w}$ embeddings, we ensure that we model the variations in the $\mathbf{w}$ vectors better instead of focusing on the shared common features encoded by $\mathbf{w\_avg}$.
+Constructing a prototype this way is more robust to outliers or artificial synthesis artifacts.